MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 1. Save the file and select **F5** to debug in Test Tool.

 > [!NOTE]
-> When you use Visual Studio Code to edit the configuration file, Intellisense will complete the property names for you and warn you if you enter invalid values.
+> When you edit the configuration file in Visual Studio Code, Intellisense will automatically update the property names and warn you if you enter invalid values.

 It's vital to recognize that updating the configuration file has three major impacts: